 1 – APEMAN Dash Cam 1440P & 1080P Dual Dash Cam

-A lot of the time you need to manually delete older footage from the dash cam.
+A lot of the time you need to manually delete older footage from the cam.
 However, this one from Apeman does it for you!
 It automatically overrides older footage when the memory card is full.
-Not only that, but it also provides the longest recording time of any other product.
+Not only that, but this camera also features the longest recording time of any other product.

-What’s the point in having the best dash cam front and rear if you miss the footage?
-The Apeman Dash Cam automatically detects any sort of collision or shaking and records.
-The override feature will not affect this footage.
-You can hold on to this footage to resolve any on-road disputes.
+What’s the point in having the best front & rear dash camera if you miss the footage?
+The Apeman Dash Cam automatically jumps to detection of any sort of collision or shaking and records video.
+The override will not affect this video footage.
+You can hold on to this video to resolve any on-road disputes.

-- It is easy to use in the dark, as the screen is very bright
+- The camera is easy to use in the dark, as the screen is very bright

 - G-Sensor Protection